postmanlabs/pmquickstarts/site/pmguides/src/websockets_python/websockets_python.md

 Duration: 3

-Let's pretend we're building an extremely simple chat room.
-In this room, any message sent to the server will be broadcast to every connection.
+Let's pretend we're building an extremely simple chat room server.
+In this chat room, any message sent to the server will be broadcast to every connection.

 ### Update the code

-Terminate the running server (**Ctrl + C**), update `websockets.py` to the code below, and save the changes.
+Terminate the running server (**Ctrl + C**).
+This shuts down the server and Postman will register that the connection terminated.

+Update `websockets.py` to the code below so it will now *broadcast* incoming messages to all connected clients.
+Save the changes.

 ```python
 import asyncio